 Fueling up at Bonner’s Ferry, a sign read “Big Foot Social Distancing Champion” but no-one did, no-one wore a mask.
 We stayed out of the store and paid at the pump.
 Pulling over at Moyie Springs after driving across the 464 foot high, 1,223 foot long bridge over the Moyie River Canyon…we looked out towards the dam.
 And then over the state border in to Montana, crossing the Yak River, over the Kootenai River.
 Through the small town of Troy to find our cabin, set back from the trail in woods, a short walk from Lake Creek.
 Unloaded and realised the 1 hour time difference…cooked dinner at 7 and ate indoors at the heavy wooden table.
 Wandering outside after to sit on the porch and wait for the night.
 A group of 8 or 9 Turkeys wandered around the cabin side, scratching and pecking at the lawn, making their mewing noises as they jostled each other.
 As if by command they lumbered, lifting in to heavy flight…one by one as if on a runway to fly up in to the trees to roost.
 The beat of their wings loud and steady and once up in the branches they called to each other, clucking, fussing, as they settled in for the night.

 Wandering through the trees 5 minutes from the cabin down to Lake Creek.
 It ran fast and clear…too cold for a swim though the temperature had climbed quickly.
 In to the woods, me with my camera, Bruce with his binoculars and Dave armed with the bear spray…clipped to his belt-loop…testing that he could grab it and flip it open quickly like a childhood cowboy memory.
-I’m not particularly up for a bear encounter…from indoors looking out…sure.
+I’m not particularly up for a bear encounter; from indoors looking out…sure.
 Face to face in the woods….no chance.
 Brown bears and Grizzlies are known to be in the area.
 A leaflet in the cabin instilled necessary fear; don’t ever run from a bear.
 All natural instinct on human part thrown to the wind…all natural instinct to the bear fettered tight to hunt.
 Not aiming on testing any theories.

 Turkey feathers lay among the wood pile.
 Wildflowers glowed burnt yellow and umber against dark green foliage of pine and fir trees.
 We found part of an animal’s skeleton, picked dry, bleached by the sun.
 Stacked cords of wood shed their bark.
 Rotting tree stumps smelled earthy, host to saplings growing from loamy mulch as the old life fed new.
 Everything floated against a dark backdrop of dense trees.
 Hundreds of dry pine cones crunched underfoot.
 We pushed back tall wildflowers, starting to turn inwards curling and dry, anticipating Autumn.
 Walking under towering electric pylons to access a different part of the creek we stood on smooth stones looking out across silvered fallen trees breaking the wash of the water.